igemsoftware2017/NCTU_Formosa/IoT/README.md

 ========
 This is a collection of IoT prediction model and sensor code

-It contain three files , they are data,disease_model and IoT talk.
+It contains three files: data, disease_model and IoTtalk.
 --------
 The description of files is as follows.

 1 disease_model : the disease model software for training an Artificial neural network

-2 data : the collection of row disease data and weather data we used
+2 data : the collection of raw disease data , weather data and training and testing data after processing.

 3 IoT talk : the collection of our IoT talk system code.